glennmatlin/FIFE_manuscript/wopr/main.typ

 #let num_papers = "89"

 #abstract[
 Language models (LMs) are increasingly being deployed for use in defense and security settings to provide humans with insights for real-world decision-making.
 One prominent example is the use of LMs to play, adjudicate, and analyze strategic wargames.
-LMs are particularly useful for contexts with open-ended dynamic problems where we lack a clear optimal "yes"/"no" answer and gameplay is non-linear.
+LMs are particularly useful for contexts with open-ended dynamic problems when gameplay is non-linear and entirely novel solutions can be proposed.
-// GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested
+// GLENN: need a hook here that pulls people in using a safety argument of some kind... make it critical and important! danger danger!! get people interested.
 This new generation of _Artificial Intelligence (AI) wargames_ relies more on *creative* problem-solving and reasoning over *analytical* rigor and precision.
 However, there have been significant hurdles for AI researchers when publishing in this field due to the domain-specific and knowledge-intensive requirements of professional wargaming.
 We present a scoping literature review of #num_papers recent works on AI wargames and present a novel ontology for researchers to engage with AI wargaming.
-We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ... (filler)
-// Glenn: this part really needs work
-This paper provides a consolidated look at this emerging area ... (etc) ... and provides clear direction for other researchers to pursue.
-Our goal is to encourage responsible experimentation with LMs in wargaming and adjacent, language‑centric simulations. ]
+We provide a discussion for researchers on how to use our ontology to appropriately categorize their own game environment and discover new literature ...(TODO)...
+This paper provides a consolidated look at this emerging area ...(TODO)... and provides clear direction for other researchers to pursue.
+Our goal is to encourage responsible experimentation with LMs in wargaming and adjacent, language‑centric simulations.]

+= Introduction

 `"A strange game.
 The only winning move is not to play.
 How about a nice game of chess?"`\ _WOPR, Wargames, 1983_

-= Introduction

-Opportunities for using Artificial Intelligence (AI) to aid real-world decision-making have expanded due to recent research and engineering progress with Language Models (LMs).
-LM-powered AI systems are increasingly treated as a general‑purpose technology, providing a natural‑language interface for help with analysis and planning difficult tasks.
+For thousands of years, the decision to intitiate violent conflict between groups of people has always been a strictly human affair.
+Although it is often said that "war never changes", the reality is that computer science is radically changing how humans make decisions about war and other high-stakes scenarios where machine errors are measured using human lives instead of a training loss function.
+Computer science has significantly accelerated the adoption of Artificial Intelligence (AI) as part of real-world decision-making processes thanks in large part to the recent research and engineering progress made with Language Models (LMs).
+LM-powered AI systems are increasingly treated as a general‑purpose technology, providing a natural‑language interface for help with analysis and planning difficult tasks.\
-As a result, there is a growing interest by Subject Matter Experts (SMEs) in the military community regarding how they can leverage LMs for highly creative and open‑ended wargames that emphasize qualitative and language‑centric play.
-SMEs are now actively exploring how they can use LMs to act as players, adjudicators, scenario generators, and analysis aids in open-ended wargames.\
+The implicit promise of AI to provide general-purpose human-level intelligence via cloud-based scalable computing means that these systems are now of significant interest to national governments, military organizations, and multinational corporations as a means to automate operations, either to achieve higher effectiveness or reduce failure rates.
-Traditional computational approaches to wargames often struggle to capture narrative depth or human factor, while purely human exercises are resource‑intensive and difficult to analyze at scale.
-LMs open new possibilities but also pose a serious safety risk during deployment due to the greater degree of freedom afforded by the open-ended nature of these games.
+As a result, there is a growing interest among Subject Matter Experts (SMEs) in these communities in how they can leverage AI for highly creative and open‑ended wargames that emphasize qualitative and language‑centric play.
+The reason for this interest is that traditional computational approaches to wargames often struggle with narrative understanding, social human factors, or unbounded problems.
+The previous limitations on computer-driven wargames meant these wargames relied entirely on SMEs to conduct purely human exercises, which were resource‑intensive and difficult to analyze at scale.
+This is the primary reason why advancements in LMs are opening up numerous new possibilities.
+At the same time, these opportunities pose a serious safety risk during deployment due to the greater degree of freedom afforded by the open-ended nature of these games.
 Early experiments that let off‑the‑shelf
 LMs “play” scripted moves showed brittle reasoning, hallucination, and rule non‑adherence
 @lamparth_human_2024.
 // @meta_fundamental_ai_research_diplomacy_team_fair_human-level_2022 @wu_enhance_2024 @xu_exploring_2023 @xu_language_2023]

+At time of writing, key SMEs associated with national military organizations are now actively exploring how they can use AI to provide a strategic advatange through superior capabilities.
+Military researchers are currently investigating how LMs can be used to help AI act as players and adjudicators in open-ended wargames.
+This news comes at a time when the safety-critcal nature of these systems is of high importance and getting a great deal of attention.
+However, there is not currently a resource to help AI researchers understand this domain and the needs of SMEs.
+We believe that scientists and academics have a role to play in the safety of artificial intelligence systems, particularly those in safety-critical settings. \
-This paper offers a scoping literature review  and discussion-orientated desiderata for open-ended and language-based AI wargames.
-We analyze patterns across recent studies and use these insights to create a new ontology to help AI researchers understand the key features of open-ended wargames to aid them in their own research.\
+This paper offers to the AI research community a scoping literature review and discussion-oriented desiderata for open-ended and creative AI wargames.
+We focus on open‑ended and creative wargames where an AI is acting in the role of either a _player_ or an _adjudicator_,  analyze patterns across recent studies, and present a novel taxonomy to help scientists identify and understand the key features of open-ended and creative wargames to aid them in their own research.\

-Our focus is on language‑based and open‑ended wargames where a LM is acting in the role of either a _player_ or an _adjudicator_.
-The aim of our paper is (1) to catalog recent approaches and design patterns; (2) discuss the trade-off space of analysis and creativity; (3) propose desiderata and new research directions and (4) curate references and resources for practitioners and researchers.
+The key contributions of this paper are:
+ + Curated references on open-ended wargames to guide AI researchers
+ + Novel taxonomy to help researchers identify both analysis and creativity in wargames
+ + Desiderata-focused discussion on domain-specific needs for wargames
+ + Identify open research questions and provide clear directions for additional work.

 = Background
-// Riedl says we might neeed background and definitions as separate, and not in related works. signposting is ok. one option to keep this in related work is to present and cite all the terminology used by others and why we use and extend it. we also would present things here we disagree with etc but we are likely in the former category so we just need to communicate what we do. communicate these sections in terms of related works rather than WE DEFINE. we would want to place our diffs at the end. we should use this section to lay down what others say and really adopt and lay it on them. this is the section for all the others
+== Artificial Intelligence
+To help achieve our goal of bridging the gap between AI researchers and domain SMEs, we adopt the definition of “Artificial Intelligence” (AI) “the use of computers to carry out tasks that previously required human intelligence”.
+(TODO:CITE RAND!). \ // @national_security_commission_on_artificial_intelligence_final_2021 @sayler_artificial_2019
+(TODO: Glenn needs to write here about the defintion of AI used, how it informed out survey scope, and then update the appendix survey definiton etc. we should also link the appendix here as well!)
 == Wargames
 // """
 // 3.4 Wargames
-// Wargaming is an old (von Reisswitz, 1824) technique designed to simulate battles and other complex
-// situations.
-Wargaming has recently been used for forecasting AI progress (Kokotajlo et al., 2024),
+// Wargaming has recently been used for forecasting AI progress (Kokotajlo et al., 2024),
 // and recent work has explored automating wargames with LLMs (Hogan & Brennen, 2024)
 // """
-// GLENN: "Conflict and war has been a focal topic of games for thousands of years.
+Conflict and war have been a focal topic of games and stories for thousands of years.
+Strategy wargames are nearly as old as written history, and have been a part of humanity for thousands of years.
+Examples of strategy-focused conflict games can be found across the ancient world, including the Egyptian _Senet_ (CITE), the Greeks' _Polis_ (CITE), and India's _Chaturanga_ (CITE), which eventually became the most well-known wargame in the world -- Chess.
+Over thousands of years, humans have relied on games as a simplified model of conflict to better understand their world and make decisions.
+Modern contemporary wargaming as we now know it grew out of the many different variations of chess that were created to simulate battles or other conflicts (TODO: CITE von Reisswitz, 1824).
+Wargames have provided art and entertainment to many.
+Still, all these games grew out of a desire by militaries to model and simulate the chaotic nature of conflict to help them with real-world decision-making.
+The term “serious games” is used to describe games designed for purposes beyond entertainment, such as training, education, analysis, or policy exploration.
+Serious games are used to explore strategic choices, elicit expert judgment, or stress‑test plans.
+Unlike purely recreational games, the primary objective is to generate insight rather than to optimize win conditions, and design choices (facilitation, documentation, evaluation) are selected to support learning and analysis.

-Wargames are defined by the commmunity as a “a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events” @perla_what_1985
+// The SME community commonly defines *wargames* as _“a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events”_ @perla_what_1985
  // @noauthor_wargaming_2017; @caffrey_toward_nodate]
- For this paper, we adopt a formal academic  definition of the term _wargame_ as:
+ For this paper, we define wargames as a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events.
+We adopt the following formal academic definition of the term wargame:
 + Ongoing conflict between actors with opposing interests or needs;
 + A synthetic environment that enables agent choice and feedback;
 + Agents make decisions and experience consequences via adjudication or rules;
-+ Strategic reasoning uses information about other agents and the environment @coulthart_whats_2017 @james_markley_strategic_2015 @perla_what_1985.
++ Strategic reasoning uses information about other agents and the environment. @coulthart_whats_2017 @james_markley_strategic_2015 @perla_what_1985
-For our purposes, we adopt the common definitions of “Artificial Intelligence” (AI) as understood by SMEs to be “the use of computers to carry out tasks that previously required human intelligence”.
-// [@national_security_commission_on_artificial_intelligence_final_2021 @sayler_artificial_2019]

-== Serious Games
-“Serious games” are games designed for purposes beyond entertainment, such as training, education, analysis, or policy exploration.
-Wargames often intersect with considered a subset of serious games when they are used to explore strategic choices, elicit expert judgment, or stress‑test plans.
-Unlike recreational games, the primary objective is to generate insight rather than to optimize win conditions, and design choices (facilitation, documentation, evaluation) are selected to support learning and analysis.

-== Creativity vs Analytical
+== Creative vs Analytical
-// TODO FOR RIEDL: Any comments here about computational creativity, lab citations here as relevant Computational creativity has been a topic of study for many years ...
+// TODO FOR RIEDL: Any comments here about computational creativity, lab citations here as relevant
-// CITE: Creativity in LLM-based Multi-Agent Systems: A Survey We observe how current wargame approaches often fall into two broad families: (1) open-ended non-linear games that heavily rely on creative problem solving or,(2) heavily structured and rule‑based games where analytical skills are more important.
+// CITE: Creativity in LLM-based Multi-Agent Systems: A Survey Computational creativity has been a topic of study for many years ...(TODO: FILL HERE)...
+Wargame experts at the UK MOD (CITE) have previously offered a taxonomy of analytical vs creative for wargames.
+They proposed to classify wargames using two broad groups.
+The first was open-ended non-linear games that heavily rely on creative problem solving, while the second is heavily structured and rule‑based games where analytical skills are more important.
+These categories are respectively referred to as creative and analytical wargames.
 Open-ended games provide a far greater degree of creative freedom for players to identify the action needed to advance towards their goals and finish the game.
 Creativity offers players freedom to identify many unique paths to a victory conditon.
-Open-ended and creative wargames rely heavily on SMEs for scenario design, player actions, and adjudication [@coulthart_whats_2017; @perla_what_1985].
+Open-ended and creative wargames rely heavily on SMEs for scenario design, player actions, and adjudication @coulthart_whats_2017 @perla_what_1985.
 In the military domain, these games formats are commonly referred to as matrix wargames or seminar wargames.
 This creative wargame style favors players with superior argumentation and decision‑making to navigate the complex open‑ended game state.

 By contrast however, contemporary research into AI wargames have targeted analytical games where the world state is defined by strict rules, a discrete gamespace where actions often have calculated outcomes.
 Commonly known examples include Chess, Go, and Starcraft 2.
+(TODO: CITE)

-// TODO: reinforcement learning citations here Unfortunately, these systems struggle with the ambiguity, creativity, and multi‑party interactions central to open-ended games.
+Unfortunately, these systems
+struggle with the ambiguity, creativity, and multi‑party interactions central to open-ended games.
 Computational support exists for tightly scoped kinetic or logistical simulations (e.g., Monte
 Carlo tree search; reinforcement learning) over specific mechanics, but offers little help with the